Congress Heights station

 Congress Heights station is an island-platformed Washington Metro station situated in the Congress Heights neighborhood of Washington, D.C., United States.
 Opened on January 13, 2001, the station is operated by the Washington Metropolitan Area Transit Authority (WMATA).
 Serving only the Green Line, it is positioned at the intersection of Alabama Avenue and 13th Street, beneath St. Elizabeths Hospital.

 Congress Heights marks the last station of the Green Line in the District of Columbia as it extends southeastward into Prince George's County.
+Congress Heights is the closest metro station to the CareFirst Arena, home to the Washington Mystics of the WNBA and the Capital City Go-Go of the NBA G League.

+History

 Groundbreaking for the final segment of the Green Line occurred on September 23, 1995, and Congress Heights station officially opened on January 13, 2001.
 Its opening coincided with the completion of approximately 6.5 mi of rail southeast of Anacostia, as well as the opening of Branch Avenue, Suitland, Naylor Road, Southern Avenue.

-Congress Heights is the closest metro station to the CareFirst Arena, home to the Washington Mystics of the WNBA and the Capital City Go-Go of the NBA G League.

 Station layout

 Congress Heights is the southernmost underground station on the Green Line and the whole transit network that features an island platform with escalator entrances on either side of Alabama Avenue.
 A park and ride and bus bays are located adjacent to the northern entrance.
 The station features the "Arch II" design found at Columbia Heights, Glenmont, Georgia Avenue-Petworth, and Mount Vernon Square.

+The station's bus loop was reconfigured and expanded in 2026 to support the construction of a "transit-oriented" public library adjacent to the station.